 - Likeness: Any recognizable representation, including voice, signature, or personal identity

 Before July 2021, NCAA rules prohibited college athletes from earning money from these assets.
-Today, athletes can sign endorsement deals, appear in advertisements, create content, and receive fan support—while maintaining NCAA eligibility.
+Today, athletes can sign endorsement NIL deals, appear in advertisements, create content, and receive fan support—while maintaining NCAA eligibility.

 - Brand Endorsements: Athletes promote products or services for companies ranging from local businesses to national brands